How Long Does It Take to Get a Settlement Check after an Accident?

 • Loss of enjoyment.

-However, these come in many forms and can be difficult to quantify, much less put a monetary figure to.
+However, these come in many forms and can be difficult to quantify, much less put a monetary figure on.
 For example, if two people are in two separate accidents and each suffers depression and post-traumatic stress disorder (PTSD) for months afterward, who’s to say one person is suffering more and is therefore entitled to more compensation?

 Disagreements or delays in negotiating a settlement of non-economic damages can massively impact how long it takes for you to get your settlement check.